 - 20: DNF’s maximum value.
 Use it only if repeated update runs actually finish faster and your connection stays stable.

-If you want to tune only the parallel download count without touching mirror selection again, run:
+To tune only the parallel download count without touching mirror selection again, run:

 sudo dnf config-manager setopt max_parallel_downloads=15